mozilla/mig/doc/concepts.rst

 * target is the action target value: https://github.com/mozilla/mig/blob/master/actions/example_v2.json#L9
 *  validfrom is the unix timestamp in the UTC timezone of the action validfrom field.
 The validfrom field is normally in RFC3339 format in the UTC timezone, so for a given value "validfrom": "2017-02-10T14:15:31.01502Z", the unix timestamp would be 1486736131. https://play.golang.org/p/FfGpK8S9VO
 *  expireafter is the same unix timestamp as validfrom but with the expireafter value of the action
 *  operations is a JSON string that contains the entire actions operations array.
-This is where things get tricky a bit, because we use Golang serialization format and you will need to replicate it *exactly* in javascript.
+This is where things get tricky a bit, because we use Golang serialization format and you will need to replicate it *exactly* in another language.

 For example, if you run the following mig command: